hadrian3689/kali_linux_pwnbox/README.md

 ./initial_file_setup.sh
 ```

-Then you can follow the remaining steps from https://readysetexploit.wordpress.com/2021/09/24/hack-the-box-kali-pwnbox/#pwnboxtheme
+Then you can follow the remaining steps from https://readysetexploit.wordpress.com/2021/09/24/hack-the-box-kali-pwnbox/#pwnboxtheme <br>
 I also have a video walkthrough of the whole setup at https://www.youtube.com/watch?v=ERDyAu0ZCe8